Supporting Employees During Periods of Stress: A Practical Guide for UK Employers

 When Additional Support is Needed

-While support at work can make a real difference, there may be times when an employee needs a little extra help outside of the workplace.
+While workplace support can make a real difference, there may be times when an employee needs a little extra help outside the workplace.
 If an employee feels overwhelmed or unsure where to turn next, they must know they’re not alone and that support is available.

 At Teladoc Health UK, our mental health services are designed to be accessible, flexible, and clinically led.
 They help employees manage stress, build resilience, and feel supported both personally and professionally.
 These services can provide a vital lifeline during times of stress.
 It is important to normalise reaching out for support, as it is a powerful first step towards improved wellbeing.